Gepetto/robotpkg/README.txt

     underlying fetch tool (cvs, git or svn).
 It is strongly advised to define at least a specific revision to be checked out, so that the package can be reproducibly installed in a known state.

+The second section contains information about separately downloaded patches, if any.

+PATCHFILES
+    Name(s) of additional files that contain distribution patches distributed by the author or other maintainers.
+There is no default. robotpkg will look for them at PATCH_SITES.
+They will automatically be uncompressed before patching if the names end with .gz or .Z.
+PATCH_SITES
+    Primary location(s) for distribution patch files (see PATCHFILES above) if not found locally.

+3.1.2  distinfo

+The distinfo file contains the message digest, or checksum, of each distfile needed for the package.
+This ensures that the distfiles retrieved from the Internet have not been corrupted during transfer or altered by a malign force to introduce a security hole.
+Due to recent rumor about weaknesses of digest algorithms, all distfiles are protected using both SHA1 and RMD160 message digests, as well as the file size.
+The distinfo file also contains the checksums for all the patches found in the patches directory (see Section 3.1.4).
+To regenerate the distinfo file, use the make distinfo or make mdi command.

+3.1.3  PLIST

+This file governs the files that are installed on your system: all the binaries, manual pages, etc. There are other directives which may be entered in this file, to control the creation and deletion of directories, and the location of inserted files.
+The names used in the PLIST are relative to the installation prefix ( $ {PREFIX}), which means that it cannot register files outside this directory (absolute path names are not allowed).
+As a general sanity rule, robotpkg must not alter any files outside ${PREFIX} anyway and, in particular, not modify automatically existing configuration files.
+If a package needs to install files outside ${PREFIX}, the best option is to install them with robotpkg inside $ {PREFIX} (e.g. ${PREFIX}/etc or ${PREFIX}/var) and create a MESSAGE file that will instruct the user to manually link or copy the files in question to their final location.
+See the package hardware/ieee1394-kmod for an example of such package.
+In order to create or update a PLIST, you can use the make print-PLIST command to output a PLIST that matches any new installed files since the package was extracted.
+This command will generate a PLIST.guess file which you must move manually to PLIST after reviewing the result of the semi-automatic generation.

+3.1.4  patches/*

+Some packages may not work out-of-the box with robotpkg.
+Therefore, a number of custom patch files may be needed to make the package work.
+These patch files are found in the patches/ directory.
+If you want to share patches between multiple packages in robotpkg, e.g. because they use the same distfiles, set PATCHDIR to the path where the patch files can be found, e.g.:

+    PATCHDIR= ../../devel/boost/patches

+The file names of the patch files must be of the form patch-*, and they are usually named patch-[a-z][a-z].
+In the patch phase, these patches are automatically applied to the files in ${WRKSRC} directory after extracting them, in alphabetic order.
+The patch-* files should be in diff -bu format, and apply without a fuzz to avoid problems.
+(To force patches to apply with fuzz you can set PATCH_FUZZ_FACTOR=-F2 in a package's Makefile).
+Each patch file should be commented so that any developer who knows the code of the application can make some use of the patch.
+Special care should be taken for the upstream developers, since we generally want that they accept robotpkg patches, so there is less work in the future.
+When adding a patch that corrects a problem in the distfile (rather than e.g. enforcing robotpkg's view of where man pages should go), send the patch as a bug report to the maintainer.
+This benefits non-robotpkg users of the package, and usually makes it possible to remove the patch in future version.
+When you add or modify existing patch files, remember to generate the checksums for the patch files by using the make mdi command, see Section 3.1.2.

 4
 The robotpkg infrastructure internals